GeekChicGoddess/react-meetup/README.md

   };
 ```

 There - much easier than hunting and pecking through the component's `render` method to see exactly where we refer to `this.props`.
-Check this out, too: head into `PersonList` and remove the change the `map` function so we don't pass a `name` property to the `Person`s we create:
+Check this out, too: head into `PersonList` and change the `map` function so we don't pass a `name` property to the `Person`s we create:

 ```
     const components = people.map(function(person: Object, index: number){